 The College of Graduate Studies is unable to offer pre or post formatting reviews nor is the College of Graduate Studies able to offer support and advice on how to use computer applications.

-Master of Fine Arts Students Only: As of March 1, 2018, for MFA theses only, students may choose to submit to the collection in cIRcle “Electronic Theses and Dissertations in Creative Arts, 2017+ (CWL ACCESS)”.
+Master of Fine Arts Students Only: For MFA theses only, students may choose to submit to the collection in cIRcle “Electronic Theses and Dissertations in Creative Arts, 2017+ (CWL ACCESS)”.
 Access to this collection is permanently restricted to individuals who have a Campus-Wide Login (CWL).
 The collection is not available to the public.
 Please see MFA Submission information as outline below.

 Graduate students who have questions about thesis and dissertation submission requirements that are not answered below, or who are in need of additional support, are encouraged to contact the office by email (firstname.lastname@example.org).